wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 In the oil-painting transformation the same computation is used for each pixel of the image (with perhaps special cases for the pixels close to the borders of the image).
 You can think of the computation applied to each pixel as a "micro-task".
-All these micro-tasks has the same work and do the same thing (i.e., they run the same code), but on different data (the neighboring pixels of different pixels).
+All these micro-tasks have the same work and do the same thing (i.e., they run the same code), but on different data (the neighboring pixels of different pixels).
 This is called **data parallelism**.
 It is a bit of a strange term because it's just like *task